Russia announces war games after accusing Ukraine of terrorist plot

 Russia's Kommersant newspaper on Thursday cited unnamed security sources as saying a group of men Russia had arrested for planning attacks had confessed to seeking to destroy Crimea's tourist industry by bombing resorts.

-(Additional reporting by Matthias Williams, Pavel Polityuk, Natalia Zinets and Alexei Kalmykov in Kiev, Maria Tsvetkova and Maria Kiselyova in Moscow, Francesco Guarascio in Brussels, Michelle Nichols at the United Nations and Ruthy Munoz in Washington; Editing by Peter Graff and James Dalgleish)
+(Additonal reporting by Matthias Williams, Pavel Polityuk, Natalia Zinets and Alexei Kalmykov in Kiev, by Maria Tsvetkova and Maria Kiselyova in Moscow and by Francesco Guarascio in Brussels; Editing by Peter Graff)